VictorCabrejos/nutritionalNN/README.md

 # Machine Learning Models for Prediction of Nutritional Rating in Cereal based on Sugar and Fiber quantity
+Implementation of two types of Machine Learning models: Linear Regression Model and a Neural Network.
+We are using a dataset from different Cereals' nutritional ratings and their ingredients.
-Two Machine Learning models from a dataset for a Cereal nutritional facts, calculating the correlation of Sugar and Fiber with the Nutritional Rating.
+We specifically are using Sugar and Fiber quantities to Predict the Cereal's Nutritional Rating.

 In this Jupyter Notebook: